top of page

 Mai Sali getting ready to go 'catch fish' - te' meju pukat.

-This is a daily activity amongst Kayan men, especially the younger men who not only see metuk pukat (fish netting) as a way to source food for the family, but also as a form of leisure activity.
-In the past meju pukat was a necessity, as they had to source food from the forest and rivers.
+This is a daily activity among Kayan men, especially the younger ones, who view metuk pukat (fish netting) not only as a way to provide food for their families but also as a leisure activity.
+In the past, meju pukat was a necessity, as they relied on the forest and rivers to source their food.

 Anih nah hadui daha' lake' Kayan, bi lebih2 na' men dalo' nyam.
 Tey mukat nih avan daha' ilo ket en daha' kani (masik) men amin daha' bi daha' nyam kere' nih avan daha' tey ngelu'an lim kah lahuh.
 Menuna, nunih nah daha' ilo kuman daha', ket men tana dahin men unge'.

-Most Kayan now own at least one small engine powered boat to get them around the rivers to do their fishing, or for going to their farm.
-This has improved their movements quite significantly as in the past, families used to paddle their boats for hours to get to the farm.
+Today, most Kayan families own at least one small engine-powered boat, which they use to travel along the rivers for fishing or to reach their farms.
+This has greatly improved their mobility, as in the past, they had to paddle for hours to get to their farming areas.

-Here, Mai (Uncle) Sali is hoping for a good catch on his net.
-The net was set in a small stream in the Apoh river, which is a distributary of the Tutoh river along which the Long Panai longhouse is situated.
-Unfortunately, there was no catch.
-Hopefully there will be better catch tomorrow.
+Here, Mai (Uncle) Sali is hoping for a good catch in his net.
+The net was set in a small stream of the Apoh River, a distributary of the Tutoh River, along which the Long Panai longhouse is located.
+Unfortunately, there was no catch today—hopefully, tomorrow will be better.

 Harap lan Mai Sali te' masik kelan na' danih dih.
 Ha' alem ungey uk halam Apoh ha' metuk pukat na' anih.
 Ungey Apoh nih anak ungey Tutoh kah anih, ungey te' uma telo Long Pane'